w3c/wot-thing-description/proposals/hypermedia-control-2/README.md

 - Updating: For an ongoing or pending action, the Consumer change the desired outcome.
 In our case, it could be adding time or changing the total time.
 We can also imagine changing the fade speed etc.
 - Cancelling: For an ongoing or pending action, the Consumer cancel the action.
 This can be before the action has started or when it is just about to start and can thus require a response to explain the current state.

-We can thus imagine the following interface for the Consumer
+We can thus imagine the following interface for the Consumer like proposed by @vcharpenay

 ```
 POST /fade